HPEEzmeral/ezua-tutorials/Data-Engineering/PrestoDB/readme.md

 In this kernel example Fraud Detection will give you precise information, how easy the tools integrated, that can help to develop robust models.

+## Simple instructions to run experiment.

+To complete the tutorial follow simple steps below:

+1. Login to you EzAF cluster.
+2. Create a new notebook server using the `jupyter-data-science` image.
+3. Clone the repository locally.
+4. Launch the python file name `EzSQLDBComponent.py` on top of notebook.

 ## Reference:
 1. https://www.statista.com/statistics/871513/worldwide-data-created/
 2. https://www.statista.com/chart/17723/the-data-created-last-year-is-equal-to/